kpvarma/crudify/README.md

 * Destroy: `/crudify/api/v1/user_type_crud/student/:id` (DELETE)
   Deletes a student by ID.

-Similar routes are created for other user types such as Teacher.
+Similar routes are created for other user types such as Faculty.

 ## Usage